Purgatori: Vampire Clan Wars

 Having set herself up as the CEO of Isis International, she scoured the planet for artifacts of power.
 Her first task was to take a team of mercenaries to New York to recover her Prophecy hieroglyphs.
 The team was attacked by the remains of Metatron's army, but she dealt with them easily.
 Back in Cairo, her work at Isis International was interrupted by illusions that turned out to be the work of Satrina.
 An ex-lover of Purgatori's, she returned to seduce her again, and showed her visions of struggles around the world.
-The message was to teach Purgatori that strength was not enough - she had to believe in herself, as did any army she raised; that they must be willing to fight for her even if they knew the battle was lost.
+The message was to teach Purgatori that strength was not enough - she had to believe in herself, as did any army she raised, and that they must be willing to fight for her even if they knew the battle was lost.
 Satrina left her, secretly hiring a vampire hunter called Karmilla to assassinate Purgatori.

 Purgatori watched the vampire war escalate, deciding that Dracula was becoming too powerful for her liking.
 She was attacked by Karmilla, who had been given various powers by Satrina, but defeated her, trapping her in her dungeon to torture.
 Karmilla managed to escape but Purgatori deflected her teleportation spell and left her to die in the cold tundra of North America while she traveled to the Invisible Village to find out whether or not it was Rath who had given Karmilla her charmed weapons.

 Karmilla followed her, freshly armed with the Spine of Eden, and attacked Rath instead, tricked by Purgatori into thinking he had kidnapped her children.
 In the ensuing struggle, Purgatori learned that it was Satrina who had betrayed her and was trapped and almost killed by the Spine of Eden, but escaped by turning herself into blood, a sign of her rapidly growing powers.
 She splattered Karmilla over most of the landscape.

 Her next stop was Shanghai, to take down Jade's empire and recover the Chalice of Regeneration.
 Intercepted in the Sun nightclub, she dispatched her attackers and met up with Dracula who was secretly after the same thing.
 Together, they assaulted Jade at her fortress home, Purgatori almost killing Jade by shoving her onto a stake.
 Dracula left her to fight and traveled to get the Chalice himself, enraging Purgatori at having been used.
 She followed him and was almost killed by Blood Sect vampires who were armed with a new type of bullet lethal to vampires.
 She bested them and Dracula, recovering the Chalice for her own use.
 Dracula fled, happy that she had inadvertently helped him - by taking apart Jade's empire, she had strengthened Dracula's position immeasurably in the war.